Question

 Answer

-You can sign your tax return electronically by using a Self-Select PIN, which serves as your digital signature when using tax preparation software, or a Practitioner PIN when using an Electronic Return Originator (ERO).
+You can sign your tax return electronically by using a Self-select personal identification number (PIN), which serves as your digital signature when using tax preparation software, or a Practitioner PIN when using an Electronic Return Originator (ERO).

-Self-Select PIN - Use the Self-Select PIN method when you're using tax preparation software.
-The Self-Select PIN allows you to electronically sign your individual income tax return by selecting a five-digit personal identification number (PIN).
-The PIN can be any five numbers (except all zeros) that you choose to enter as your electronic signature PIN.
+Self-select PIN - Use the Self-select PIN method when you're using tax preparation software.
+The Self-select PIN allows you to electronically sign your individual income tax return by selecting a five-digit PIN, consisting of any five numbers of your choosing (except all zeros).

-If you're filing a joint return, you and your spouse use your own PIN.
-As part of the authentication process, you each also enter your date of birth and either your:
+If you're filing a joint return, you and your spouse each use your own PINs.
+As part of the authentication process, you each also enter your date of birth, and either your:

 Practitioner PIN - The Practitioner PIN is a method that paid preparers use and doesn't require a prior AGI amount or prior year PIN.
 When using an ERO, you must always complete and sign an authorization form such as the Form 8879, IRS e-file Signature Authorization.
 Under this method, you authorize your tax practitioner to enter or generate your PIN.